SHsuperCM/CITResewn/docs/cit/cit_base.md

 ## Asset Resolution

 Most effects use the `Asset` type to find files.
-CITs will find properties in their own resourcepack through either an absolute or a relative declared path.
+CITs will find assets in their own resourcepack through either an absolute or a relative declared path.

 Assets are type specific, meaning that the file extension is optional in the properties